Registration for LOPSTR 2024 (and allied conferences) is available through the FM 2024 website. The early bird rate applies until 30 July.

 Introducing Quantification into a Hierarchical Graph Rewriting Language |

-17:05-17:20 | Closing and Adjourn |
+17:05-17:20 | Closing |

 The aim of the LOPSTR series is to stimulate and promote international research and collaboration on logic-based program development.
 LOPSTR is open to contributions in logic-based program development in any language paradigm.
 LOPSTR has a reputation for being a lively, friendly forum for presenting and discussing work in progress.